lauratheq/cauldron/README.md

 # Cauldron

 Cauldron is an ultra lightweight plugin system.
-The core features are a WordPress-like hook system, a basic user system with roles and capabilities and a simple database for the users and options.
+The core features are a WordPress-like hook system and a simple database for options.
 Cauldron doesn't use any external dependencies.

 ## API Docs